ndalcin/fetch-exercises/README.md

 2. Star Wars Planets

 * Add a number input that takes in a number (only the numbers 1 through 60 are valid planet ids, so think about some way of validating the number)
-* Fetch that vehicle's data from the correct url
+* Fetch that planet's data from the correct url
 * Show the name and climate of the planet on the screen

 3. These Are The Droids You're Looking For